Rural Business-Cooperative Service, Department of Agriculture (USDA).

 (h) Engage in any activities that are considered a Conflict of Interest, as defined by this Notice; or

-(i) Fund any activities prohibited by 2 CFR 200;
+(i) Fund any activities prohibited by 2 CFR part 200;

 In addition, your application will not be considered for funding if it does any of the following:

-- Proposes ineligible costs that equal more than 10 percent of the Project funds.
+ii.
+Proposes ineligible costs that equal more than 10 percent of the Project Funds.

-If you include funds in your budget that are for ineligible purposes, we will consider the application for funding if the ineligible purposes total 10 percent or less of an applicant's Project funds.
-However, if the application is successful, those ineligible costs must be removed from the work plan and budget and replaced with eligible costs before we will make the grant award, or the grant award will be reduced accordingly.
-If we cannot determine the percentage of ineligible costs, the application will not be considered for funding.
+We will consider your application for funding if it includes ineligible costs of 10 percent or less of total Project Funds, if it is determined eligible otherwise.
+However, if your application is successful, those ineligible costs must be removed and replaced with eligible costs before the Agency will make the grant award or the amount of the grant award will be reduced accordingly.
+If we cannot determine the percentage of ineligible costs, your application will not be considered for funding.

 7. Other Submission Requirements